DavidM0808/Dumb_Hackathon/README.md

 - The application uses in-memory storage for game state (resets on server restart)
 - **Default State**: The app starts with earmuffs active (muted) by default for a quieter initial experience
+- **Video Integration**: The main character uses video files that switch dynamically based on mute state
 - CORS is configured to allow requests from the frontend development server
 - The frontend includes loading states and error handling for better UX
 - All interactive elements are disabled during API calls to prevent race conditions
-- The earmuffs feature visually indicates when audio is muted and disables ear-related interactions
+- The earmuffs feature switches between two video files and disables ear-related interactions
 - Users must click the earmuffs button to unmute before they can interact with Labubu's ears
+- Video files are served from the public directory and loop continuously

 ## Troubleshooting